Priority call

 A priority call is a telephone call that has been assigned some enhanced level of priority for processing by a telecommunications network such that it may be expected to achieve precedence over other traffic.
 In a given network, there may be several levels of priority.

-Priority call, and priority ring are also brand names of calling features which give a distinctive ring to calls from telephone numbers chosen by the subscriber and which require a subscription from their local telephone company.
-To set up priority call, one dials *61 and follows the instructions.
-To disable priority call, one dials *81.
+Priority call, and priority ring also refer to calling features which give a distinctive ring to calls from telephone numbers chosen by the subscriber.
+The service may require a subscription from their telephone company.
+To set up priority call, the subscriber dials the vertical service code *61 and follows the instructions.